Standard Model Theory for the FCC-ee Tera-Z stage: Four-loop form factor in super Yang--Mills theory

 \subsection{Constructing the integrand, briefly}

-In principle the integrand for the problem at hand can be constructed using textbook Feynman graphs.
+In principle, the integrand for the problem at hand can be constructed using textbook Feynman graphs.
 This leads to two problems: one is the prohibitive intermediate expression swell that is to be expected in a Feynman graph computation of this size.
 The second problem is less immediate but more serious: there is no off-shell, Lorentz-covariant formulation of a theory with maximal supersymmetry.
-Hence, the resulting expression will have either apparent UV singularities or unphysical poles such as those that arise in the light-cone gauge.
-Bad apparent UV behaviour translates directly into integrals which are much harder to reduce to an integral basis by integration-by-parts identities due to high numerator count.
+Hence, the resulting expression will have either apparent UV singularities or unphysical poles, such as those that arise in the light-cone gauge.
+Bad apparent UV behaviour translates directly into integrals that are much harder to reduce to an integral basis by integration-by-parts identities, owing to the high numerator count.

-To circumvent these problems we have applied in \cite{Boels:2012ew} a conjectural idea for the form of the integrand: that of color-kinematic duality \cite{Bern:2008qj,Bern:2010ue}, see e.g. the lecture~\cite{Carrasco:2015iwa} for a pedagogical introduction.
-In essence, color-kinematic duality poses that the integrand of quite general observables in gauge theories can be written in a form where not only do the color factors obey a color-Jacobi identity, but the kinematic, loop-dependent parts do as well.
-Although there is no known way in general to generate such a representation in field theory, even the suspicion of this duality is enough as an Ansatz generator.
-With the Ansatz in hand, one fixes coefficients from unitarity cuts.
-In fact, up until~\cite{Boels:2012ew} it was thought this approach only applied to scattering amplitudes; we extended it to a variety of form factors ~\cite{Boels:2012ew}, while in subsequent work it was extended even to the five-loop level~\cite{Yang:2016ear}.
-The appearing integrals generically can be written as
+To circumvent these problems, we have applied \cite{Boels:2012ew} a conjectural idea for the form of the integrand: that of colour-kinematic duality \cite{Bern:2008qj,Bern:2010ue}, see, \eg Ref.~\cite{Carrasco:2015iwa} for a pedagogical introduction.
+In essence, this conjecture of colour-kinematic duality poses that the integrand of quite general observables in gauge theories can be written in a form where not only do the colour factors obey a colour-Jacobi identity, but the kinematic, loop-dependent parts do so as well.
+Although there is no known way, in general, to generate such a representation in field theory, even the suspicion of this duality is sufficient as an ansatz generator.
+With the ansatz in hand, one fixes coefficients from unitarity cuts.
+In fact, up until the findings given in Ref.~\cite{Boels:2012ew}, it was thought that this approach only applied to scattering amplitudes; we extended it to a variety of form factors ~\cite{Boels:2012ew}, while in subsequent work, it was extended even to the five-loop level~\cite{Yang:2016ear}.
+The appearing integrals can be written generically as

-where $D_i$ are twelve propagators and ${N}(l_i, p_j)$ are dimension-four numerators in terms of inner products of the four independent loop and two independent external on-shell momenta.
+where $D_i$ are 12 propagators and ${N}(l_i, p_j)$ are dimension-four numerators in terms of inner products of the four independent loop and two independent external on-shell momenta.

-Having obtained the integrand for the quantity under study (it can be found in~\cite{Boels:2012ew}) the next step as outlined above is IBP reduction.
+Having obtained the integrand for the quantity under study (it can be found in Ref.~\cite{Boels:2012ew}), the next step, as outlined previously, is integration-by-parts reduction.
 Integration-by-parts (IBP) identities \cite{Chetyrkin:1981qh, Tkachov:1981wb} follow from